History Files

 c.960

-The March of Austria, created from former Bavarian territory that had been captured from Hungary in 955, is recognised around this date as a margraviate.
+The March of Austria, created from former Bavarian territory which has formerly been captured in 955 from the early formation of Hungary, is recognised around this date as a margraviate.
 It sits on Bavaria's north-eastern border, immediately above Carinthia.

 962